 It’s been nearly two years since the fatal self-driving Uber crash that killed an Arizona pedestrian made national headlines.
 It marked the first-ever pedestrian fatality involving an autonomous car.

 According to reports, the autonomous car should have never been placed into service.
 Not only was it not programmed to identify pedestrians outside of crosswalks, but it also wasn’t equipped with the proper software.
 Furthermore, the car was placed into a test program without an adequate safety plan or set of procedures.
 In addition, Uber reportedly reduced the operator staff from two per vehicle to one.

 According to the National Traffic Safety Board (NTSB), the autonomous Uber detected the pedestrian, but the brakes were never applied.
-Instead, the vehicle, confused by the pedestrian's movements, continued speeding along at 45 mph.
-Rather than classifying her as a pedestrian, the vehicle's software reportedly kept changing the classification to vehicle, bicycle, or unidentified object.
+Instead, the vehicle, confused by the pedestrian’s movements, continued speeding along at 45 mph.
+Rather than classifying her as a pedestrian, the vehicle’s software reportedly kept changing the classification to vehicle, bicycle, or an unidentified object.
 This prevented the Uber from stopping or swerving.

 Uber also disabled the emergency brake in order to prevent stop-and-go driving, according to reports.
 According to Uber officials, this was done because the car wasn’t fully optimized for autonomous driving, but was meant to be controlled by a human operator.
 At the time of the crash, the operator had her eyes off the road while watching a television show on her cellphone.

 An alarm was set up to alert the operator to take over the car functions.
 The alarm didn’t sound until .2 seconds before the car struck the pedestrian — giving her almost no time to react.

 The NTSB report states: